-- + Availability, Type, Frequency, and Reliability of Public Transportation The availability, type, frequency, and reliability of public transportation may be significant local contributing factors to fair housing issues in Newport Beach.
+Availability, Type, Frequency, and Reliability of Public Transportation - The availability, type, frequency, and reliability of public transportation may be significant local contributing factors to fair housing issues in Newport Beach.
 Public transportation in Orange County primarily consists of bus service operated by the Orange County Transportation Authority (OCTA) and Metrolink light rail service.
-However, Metrolink does not provide service to coastal communities in the central and northern portions of Orange County, including Newport Beach which is disproportionately White in comparison to the county as a whole.
-The lack of public transportation may deter members of protected classes who do not have cars and are reliant on public transportation from choosing to live there, thus reinforcing patterns of segregation. - + Impediments to Mobility Impediments to mobility may be a significant local contributing factor to fair housing issues in Newport Beach.
+However, Metrolink does not provide service to Newport.
+The lack of public transportation may deter members of protected classes who do not have cars and are reliant on public transportation from choosing to live there, thus reinforcing patterns of segregation.

+- Impediments to Mobility Impediments to mobility may be a significant local contributing factor to fair housing issues in Newport Beach.
 Specifically, Housing Choice Voucher payment standards that make it difficult to secure housing in many, disproportionately White areas contribute to segregation and disparities in access to opportunity.
 The Orange County Housing Authority, which provides Section 8 resources to Newport Beach, has three tiers based on city rather than zip code, but the highest tier \$2,280 for two-bedroom units in selected cities falls far short of Small Area Fair Market Rents and leaves some cities targeted for that payment standard out of reach.
 For example, in zip code 92660, located in Newport Beach, the Small Area Fair Market Rent for two-bedroom units would be \$3,120.
-A Zillow search for that zip code revealed advertised two-bedroom units in only two complexes available for under \$2,280 but many more available between \$2,280 and \$3,120. - Location of Accessible Housing The location of accessible housing may be a significant locacl contributing factor to fair housing issues in Newport Beach.
+A Zillow search for that zip code revealed advertised two-bedroom units in only two complexes available for under \$2,280 but many more available between \$2,280 and \$3,120. - Location of Accessible Housing The location of accessible housing may be a significant local contributing factor to fair housing issues in Newport Beach.
 With a few exceptions the location of accessible housing tends to track areas where there are concentrations of publicly supported housing.
 In Orange County, publicly supported housing tends to be concentrated in areas that are disproportionately Hispanic and/or Vietnamese and that have relatively limited access to educational opportunity and environmental health.
+While this Is not a predominate issue in Newport Beach, comments by advocacy groups during the outreach process indicated that the location and availability of affordable housing throughout the community contributes to challenges to fair housing opportunity.
 Multi-unit housing tends to be concentrated in communities of color, but there are some predominantly White communities that have significant amounts of market-rate multi-unit housing that may be accessible and affordable to middle-income and high-income persons with disabilities, including Newport Beach.
 Overall, permitting more multi-unit housing and assisting more publicly supported housing in predominantly White communities with proficient schools would help ensure that persons with disabilities who need accessibility features in their homes have a full range of neighborhood choices available to them.